 The Finnish Lutheran Church has occupied its present site at the intersection of NW 85th Street and 13th Avenue NW since 1954.
 Its previous location was at 1706 NW 65th.

 The ‘Old’ Church period ends

 Following the death of Rev. Kaarto no further services were held for some time.
-During this dark period, an independent congregation of non-Finnish Lutherans gained access to the church and began holding services.
-Those Finns who did show up were treated with contempt.
-On one occasion the pastor of this renegade congregation referred to the Finns attending Sunday services as “weeds needing to be plucked from the garden”.
+During this period, an independent congregation of non-Finnish Lutherans gained access to the church and began holding services.
+Finns who did show up were not welcomed.

 The Lawsuit brings a New Era

 Many services were held at St. John Lutheran Church on Phinney Ridge in order to demonstrate that the congregation was alive and well.
 The court action was costly in terms of human effort and expense.
-There were many bake sales, bazaars, and personal giving of time and funds by a great many people.
-During the two week trial in the spring of 1983, our side of the gallery was full of concerned observers, while the defendant group’s gallery was empty.
-Certainly this must have made an impression on the jury that ruled unanimously in favor of our case, bringing to an end our four year struggle.
-The Finnish Lutheran Church thus emerged into a new era, but not without challenges, as we were still somewhat in debt due to the legal expense.
+There were many bake sales, bazaars, and personal giving of time and funds by many people.
+During the two week trial in the spring of 1983, the Finnish Lutheran (Plaintiff) side of the gallery was full of concerned observers.
+The defendants’ group gallery was empty.

 A Flourishing Congregation

 Pastor Richard Rintala accepted the Call to the ministry of the congregation.
 The challenges faced at this time were probably similar to what the original founders of the church experienced in 1919 and beyond.
 All of these challenges were met.
 By meeting the challenge, the congregation grew and so did individuals.